Carolina Thunderbirds: Team history

 In 1987, the ACHL merged into the All-American Hockey League (AAHL).
 Hamel started the season as head coach but was replaced by another former Thunderbird player, Brian Carroll, mid-season.
 The Thunderbirds went on to finish second in the standings with a 34–15–0 record, 68 points, and seven points behind the first place Virginia Lancers.
 John Torchetti set season records with 63 goals scored and 134 points and was a first team AAHL All-Star.
 Torchetti also was named the AAHL MVP after the season.
-In the AAHL playoffs, the Thunderbirds won the championship series over the Lancers in their only season in the AAHL.
+In the AAHL playoffs, the Thunderbirds were beaten by Virginia in the championship series to finish their only season in the AAHL.